Do you have just one day in Grand Teton National Park and are wondering about the best things to see and do? This article is for you!

 We had the exact same question when planning our trip to Yellowstone and Grand Teton National Parks.
-After some research we realised that one of the best day trips in Grand Teton is to take a boat on Jenny Lake followed by a hike to Hidden Falls and Inspiration Point.
+After some research, we realized that one of the best day trips in Grand Teton is to take a boat on Jenny Lake followed by a hike to Hidden Falls and Inspiration Point.

 Jenny Lake Shuttle Boat

-Jenny Lake shuttle boat (also known as Jenny Lake ferry) is the most popular and quickest way to shorten the hike to Hidden Falls and Inspiration Point (otherwise you have to hike around the lake first, which adds about 2.4 miles to your trip each way).
-The boat ride starts near Jenny Lake Visitor Center and campground and in less than 15 minutes they drop you off at the West Shore Boat Dock on the other side of the lake.
+Jenny Lake shuttle boat (also known as Jenny Lake ferry) is the most popular and quickest way to shorten the hike to Hidden Falls and Inspiration Point.
+Otherwise, you have to hike around the lake first, which adds about 2.4 miles to your trip each way.
+The boat ride starts near Jenny Lake Visitor Center and campground.
+In less than 15 minutes they drop you off at the West Shore Boat Dock on the other side of the lake.

 - Boats run from mid May till the end of September.